Published on

 Templates

 Both Notion and Airtable offer many pre-built templates users can use to jumpstart their projects.
-Because of their very active community, the two solutions also benefit from user-generated templates available online.
+Because of their very active communities, the two solutions also benefit from user-generated templates available online.

 Whether you're looking to build a content calendar, a user research directory, a project management homepage, kanban boards, bug trackers, inventory catalogs, or pretty much anything else you can think of, chances are both Notion and Airtable have templates available for it.